 An Administrative Appeal allows any employee covered under the KEHP to appeal a change in the prescription drug formulary.
-Requests for an Administrative Appeal must be submitted to the Department for Employee Insurance, Administrative Appeal Committee, 501 High Street, Second Floor, Frankfort, KY 40601.
+Requests for an Administrative Appeal must be submitted to the Personel Cabinet, Department of Employee Insurance, Administrative Appeal Committee, 501 High Street, Second Floor, Frankfort, KY 40601.

-Pursuant to KRS 18A.2254, the employee shall have sixty (60) days from the date of the notice of the formulary change to file an appeal with the Personnel Cabinet.
-The Cabinet shall render a decision within thirty (30) days from the receipt of the request for an appeal.
+Pursuant to KRS 18A.2254, the employee shall have sixty (60) days from the date of the notice of the formulary change to file an appeal with the Department of Employee Insurance.
+The Department shall render a decision within thirty (30) days from the receipt of the request for an appeal.